 "Why, Aunt Aline!
-How pretty you look!
-What have you been doing to yourself?
-And where are you going?"
-Little Mrs. Jordan had run into her nunt's cozy home on her way to the returned the little matron with cordial sincerity; "you always look lovely to Dan and Nell and me.
-But you never would buy yourself pretty clothes while we were with you, and as you were always doing something for us you seldom took time to look at yourself.
-That new golden silk is wonderfully becoming, and that mechlin at your throat, with the quaint brooch of coral and silver, is most artistic.
+How pretty you

+Little Mrs. Jordan had run into her

+"Is it so unusual for me to look nice.

+Miss Sherwin turned from the glass

+before which she had been giving a

+final touch to the soft brown hair that

+waved around her white forehead and

+cordial sincerity; "you always look

+lovely to Dan and Nell and me.
+But

+you never would buy yourself pretty

+clothes while we were with you, and

+as you were always doing something

+for us you seldom took time to look at yourself.
+That new golden silk

+is wonderfully becoming, and that mechlin at your throat, with the

+quaint brooch of coral and silver, is

+most artistic.
 And you have such a pretty pink color in your cheeks.
+One

-One would think you were a young girl going out to meet your lover."
+would think you were a young girl go-

+The color of which Dollie Jordan

+you, but you'll miss your train to town

+"Mercy me!
+So I will!"
+And with a

+hasty glance at the clock and a hurried

+ing out to meet your lover."

+if you stay much longer."

+returned the little matron with

+smiled quizzically at her niece.